 - Know what you have to work with.
 If you have any free nights from credit cards (Marriott, IHG, Hyatt) don’t let them go to waste.
 The same goes for hotel points or gift cards.
 It’s always better to spend someone else’s money.

 - Think really hard before making a non-refundable reservation.
 Will those few extra dollars be worth it if you need to change your trip?
 What if a really good price comes up at that other hotel you were looking at?
 It’s always good to leave your options open.
-Not to mention if you need to cancel your trip due to a spike in COVID-19 cases in the area or at home.

 I’ve spent many an hour in front of the computer, trying to decide which hotel to stay at.
 It shouldn’t be that hard of a decision.
 You should spend more time on your vacation than figuring out where to stay during it.